bcoe/crapify/README.md

 3. Click on `Advanced`.
 4. Click on `Proxies`.
 5. Enable an `http`, and an `https` proxy, with `127.0.0.1`, and `:5000`, respectively.

+## If you like crapify, you may also like...

+- [tylertreat/Comcast](https://github.com/tylertreat/Comcast), a Go frontend that simulates terrible network connections by directly modifying settings for your network interfaces.